-One of his major interests is the composition of new music for silent film, creating new scores for the expressionist classic The Cabinet of Dr. Caligari, the puppet animation Fétiche, and Joseph Cornell’s montage movie Rose Hobart.
-His academic work also embraces the analysis of music and sound in film and television, with a strong interest in music in British cinema.
-He is currrent and founding editor of the journal ‘Music, Sound, and the Moving Image’ (Liverpool University Press).
+He has a key interest in the composition of new music for silent film, having created new scores for the expressionist classic The Cabinet of Dr. Caligari, Hans Richter’s Vormittagsspuk, and Joseph Cornell’s montage movie Rose Hobart.
+His scholarly research also lies in the analysis of music and sound in film and television, with a strong interest in music in British cinema.
+He co-founded the journal ‘Music, Sound and the Moving Image' (Liverpool University Press) with Anahid Kassabian in 2006, and is currently co-editor alongside Helen Hanson and Jay Beck.

-Prior to Goldsmiths, he taught at the University of Liverpool, and also helped establish an innovative programme in Popular Music at the Liverpool Institute for Performing Arts.
-He is and has been external examiner for a number of undergraduate and postgraduate programmes at universities in the UK, as well as regularly examining PhDs in contemporary composition.
-He is also currently working as a composition mentor for Sound and Music.
+Prior to Goldsmiths, he taught at the University of Liverpool and also helped establish an innovative programme in popular music at the Liverpool Institute for Performing Arts.
+He is and has been external examiner for a number of undergraduate and postgraduate programmes at universities in the UK and abroad, as well as regularly examining PhDs in contemporary composition.
+He has also acted as a composition mentor for Sound and Music.
+Keenly involved in the performance culture within Goldsmiths’ music department, he has directed and written for Goldsmiths Contemporary Music Ensemble, arranged for the Creative Jazz Ensemble, and is currently a conductor of Goldsmiths Sinfonia, devising innovative programmes of mostly 20th-century and contemporary music.

-Undergraduate: Music in Film; Media Composition; Arranging in Jazz and Popular Music; Creative Orchestration; Creative Research Project; Research Essay.
+Undergraduate: Composition; Media Composition; Creative Orchestration and Arrangement; Creative Research Project; Research Essay.

 Postgraduate: Composition and Moving Image Media; Material, Form and Structure; Creative Project.